deminimis/RcloneGUI/README.md

 ## Technical Details

+### Building
+You can compile with pyinstaller, but if you already have python3 installed and set in path, you don't even have to compile.
+You can just open the `rclon_gui.py` with the `src` files in the same directory, and you have the same GUI with ~120kb of script.

 ### Architecture
 The Rclone GUI is a Python application built with `tkinter` and `ttk` for the interface, leveraging rclone’s command-line capabilities.
 Key components include: